 - Customers that prioritize speed of delivery and order processing are allocated finished goods purchased directly through Dell

 As an enormous creator and distributor of technology retail, Dell has extensive long-term supplier relationships to streamline its inventory management.
 Dell supply chain management has the objective of minimizing the inventory and optimizing production speeds.
 As a result, the company has the ability not to hold stock for longer than six days – reducing their carrying costs.

 Dell works with suppliers worldwide who deliver their core computer components, and they strongly encourage their suppliers to have a manufacturing plant in close proximity to Dell’s production plants.
 As part of Dell’s rules and agreements with partners, suppliers must select logistics companies suitable to deliver components and ship orders to customers.

-Another aspect of managing their inventory is the requirement for suppliers to handle the bulk of the stock, meaning the components are kept with the vendors and only delivered to Dell as needed.
-This requires close communication with suppliers, which Dell manages through an internal platform, where partners can access information about the inventory status and tuned their operations from there.
+Another aspect of managing their inventory is the requirement for suppliers to handle the bulk of the stock, meaning the components are kept with the vendors and only delivered to Dell as needed by Supply Chain Performers.
+This requires close communication with suppliers, which Dell manages through an internal platform, where partners can access information about the inventory status and tune their operations from there.